dkapitan/website-factorenmodel/README.md

 ## Redirects

-Using `_redirects` for linking Kumu maps.
-See [Netlify documentation for redirects](https://docs.netlify.com/routing/redirects/).
+Using [redirects in `netlify.toml`](https://docs.netlify.com/routing/redirects/#syntax-for-the-netlify-configuration-file) to have pretty URLs for Kumu projects.